PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 30

+onSubmit({}) execute a void closure that take no parameter when value is submit for this view.
+In the case of textfield, that's when user hit the return.

+///////////////
 SwiftUI Day 29

 List and Form are identical except list are use for data representation while form use for data input.